How to Qualify for Certification

 For more information, visit Utah's Initial Licensure page.

-- If you test in Utah, your score report will be sent automatically to the Utah State Office of Education.
-If you test outside of Utah, select the Utah State Office of Education (state code 8375) as a score recipient when you register or on an additional score report request.
+- If you test in Utah, your score report will be sent automatically to the Utah State Board of Education.
+If you test outside of Utah, select the Utah State Board of Education (state code 8375) as a score recipient when you register or on an additional score report request.

 Who Must Take the Tests?

-- Teacher candidates or those wishing to become certified must take The Praxis Series tests.
+- Teacher candidates or those wishing to become certified must take the Praxis tests.

 - Prior to entering an educator preparation program at your college or university, you may be required to take the Praxis® Core Academic Skills for Educators (Core) tests to demonstrate your qualifications.
 Please contact your college or university for more information regarding entrance requirements.

-- In Utah, licensure candidates must pass the Praxis® Subject Assessments (formerly the Praxis II® tests) for at least one area of certification for which they are applying.
+- In Utah, licensure candidates must pass the Praxis® Subject Assessments for at least one area of certification for which they are applying.

 - Additionally, candidates must pass the appropriate Praxis Subject Assessments for every area of certification for which they are applying in the following areas: Administrative/Supervisory, Counseling, Fine Arts, Foreign Language, Language Arts, Mathematics, School Psychology, Science, Social Studies and Special Education.